 Operating on only a $20 million budget, Len Wiseman succeeds in making a film that looks much more expensive than that.
 He does the slick, rain-glistening, cod-Matrix look well, although not quite with the enthralling dynamism that Guillermo Del Toro employed the same look in Blade II (2002).
 In the end, Underworld is not quite groundbreaking it is reasonably slick and stylish but not as substantial a bite on the neck as one wishes it would have been.

 Underworld: Evolution (2006) was a sequel with most of the personnel here aboard.
-Underworld: Rise of the Lycans (2009) was a prequel, although Len Wiseman only co-writes the script and co-produces rather than directs, and Underworld: Awakening (2012) was a subsequent sequel.
+Underworld: Rise of the Lycans (2009) was a prequel, although Len Wiseman only co-writes the script and co-produces rather than directs, and Underworld: Awakening (2012) and Underworld: Blood Wars (2016) were subsequent sequels.
 Len Wiseman subsequently went onto direct the action film Live Free or Die Hard/Die Hard 4.0 (2007) and the remake of Total Recall (2012), as well as created/produced the tv series Sleepy Hollow (2013 ) and Lucifer (2015 ).

 (Nominee for Best Makeup Effects at this sites Best of 2003 Awards).